 To analyse the benefits and costs of key market segments and provide key findings in relation to the relative ‘value’ of each, together with recommendations on the optimal market mix to achieve the best balance of impacts.

-We will begin the project in Tenerife where our aim is to understand the ‘true’ value of different tourist markets, to broaden research parameters beyond discretionary spend and look at a range of factors, including: economic; environmental; social and cultural.
+We have begun the project in Tenerife where our aim is to understand the ‘true’ value of different tourist markets, looking at a range of factors, including: economic; environmental; social and cultural.

 Tenerife provides a perfect context for the research, as it attracts a diverse range of tourists looking to enjoy very different holiday experiences.
 Therefore, it will provide opportunities to measure and compare the different impacts of different segments.